waelD1/data-engineer-financial-app/README.md

     ```

 ### 5. Access the Live Dashboard
-- Open your browser and navigate to [localhost:3003](http://localhost:3001).
+- Open your browser and navigate to [localhost:3001](http://localhost:3001).
 - Use `admin` as the username and password.
 - Install the cassandra plugin in the app
 - Connect the dashboard to the Cassandra source
+- Visualize the result

 ---